deqit/PhilipsPM2528/Deepdive/N20/README.md

 - The measurement starts with a **SRUP**-pulse from the CPU
 - The ADC Control resets the counter via **RC**.
 The counter resets and sets the **C20000** signal high (it's active low)
 - The ADC Control opens the gate for the **CP** signals to passthrough to the Counter via the **CPC** signal.
-- The ADC Control raises the **UP** signal, which instructs the ADC Core to select the input-signal (reverse polarity) to be selected.
+- The ADC Control raises the **UP** signal, which instructs the ADC Analog to select the input-signal (reverse polarity) to be selected.
 - The **AZ** signal is set low by the ADC-control, indicating there's no auto-zeroing going on.
-- The ADC Core signals the ADC Core it's integrating, by setting the **COMP** signal.
+- The ADC Analog signals the ADC Analog it's integrating, by setting the **COMP** signal.

 #### @0-100ms: Ramp-up phase
 See the first image in this section for reference.